silexlabs/Silex-v2-prototype2/readme.txt

 ** to do **

+en cours :
+* pass the text editor and/or the single URL logic from EditorBase to StringEditor or PropertyEditor

 link:
 - styles hover et active => data-style-* - http://www.w3schools.com/css/css_pseudo_classes.asp
   . selector in each accordion tab => set style to data-*